This is a list of all philosophy courses. For more information, see Philosophy.

 PHIL:3950 Readings in Philosophyarr.

-Independent study for students writing an honors thesis.
-Requirements: honors standing and sophomore or higher standing.
+Independent study.
+Requirements: sophomore or higher standing.

 PHIL:4050 Topics in Buddhist Philosophy3 s.h.